ConductionNL/SpacesBundle/README.md

 # SpacesBundle
-Bundle for the Spaces template
+This bundle provides the Spaces theme for symfony